stanford-ppl/pir/docs/QUICKSTART.md

 `-T` will prints logs of individual passes in console for easy debugging. it's recommanded only if you are running a single app.

+`-u` will recompile pir and publish pir to sbt local ivy cache.
+This is required if you make change in pir.

 example command:
-`bin/test -a DotProduct_0 -b Tst -p pirTest`
+`bin/test -a DotProduct_0 -b Tst -p pirTest -T`

-*By default bin/test cache succeeded passes.
-To force rerun all passes, add `-r all`*
+**By default bin/test cache succeeded passes.** To force rerun all passes, add `-r all`

 which will generates apps in `spatial/gen/Tst_pirTest`.

 ### Monitor Job Status

-While `bin/test` is running. you can monitor the status by run `bin/log <gendir>`, which will show the progress of each pass. you can add `-m field1,field2` to get summary of the apps.
+While `bin/test` is running, you can monitor the status with `bin/log <gendir>`, which will show the progress of each pass.

+You can add `-m field1,field2` to get summary of the apps.
 Useful fields includes VPCU,VPMU,VDAG,VMC, which are number of virual CUs used.
 PCU,PMU,DAG,MC,for number of physical CUs used.
 example: `bin/log gen/Tst_pirTest -m PCU,PMU`, `bin/log x --print_fields` for all possible fields to check.

 To produce a snapshot of the summary with `bin/log` use `-s`, which will stores the parsed fields and apps into a csv file.
 To change directory to store the log file, use `--logdir`.

-For more option in `bin/log` use `bin/log --help`.
+For more options in `bin/log`, use `bin/log --help`.

-## Run each step by hand
+## Run Passes by Hand
+If you don't want to use bin/test, you can generate each pass by hand.

 Generate app from spatial
 ```
 bin/spatial <App> --pir